[mc4wp_form id="1782"]

 About the Author: Benjamin L. Clark writes and works as a museum curator.

-But the biggest thrill was meeting Todd Bol and getting to spend a little time with him.
 Todd was there to help promote Margaret Aldrich’s new title (at the time) The Little Free Library Book and to help build some Little Free Libraries for local organizations.
 So, there he was on the plaza running through the historic part of Iowa City on a windy, cold day in October, in his sports coat, knocking together Little Free Libraries … by himself.
-I don’t know if no one else was supposed to be there, or I just happened to come across in-between shifts of helpers, but there he was.
-So, I helped.
-I had my baby with me, (his Mom was in a session), and Todd and I built a couple LFLs while my baby boy napped in his stroller, bundled against the chill.
-Todd had turned up the little collar on his jacket.
-It couldn’t have helped much.
-I remember being cold too.
-I think we were all caught by surprise by the weather.
+I don’t know if no one else was supposed to be there, or I just happened to come across in-between shifts of helpers, but there he was working alone in a sport coat and tie.

 I don’t remember exactly what we talked about.
 I had wanted to build a Little Free Library for a while, but being a new Dad, working full-time, and just about any other convenient excuses, I hadn’t gotten it done.
 He encouraged me as a new Dad.
 He encouraged me to build the LFL, I remember and we talked design — I was planning to use a discarded kitchen cabinet as the starting point.
-I remember he was kind and appreciative, even though he had built an untold number of the little book boxes by then.
+I remember he was kind and appreciative, even though he had built an untold number of little book boxes by then.

 I went home that fall and started my own Little Free Library, with the help of my Dad.
-It was a fun project and we got it installed and the neighborhood loved it.
+It was a fun project, and we got it installed, and the neighborhood loved it.
 We’ve since moved houses, moved states, but the Little Free Library was still at that old house, serving the community around it.
 In fact, it was a feature the buyers loved about our house.
 Take that, curb appeal!
 A Little Free Library will help sell your house!
 It also does a lot of good for you and your neighbors.

 So, if you happen to have a yellow and purple Little Free Library, Charter #25387: Todd Bol himself and I built that one.
-According to the Little Free Library Map, that one is located in Pittsburgh at Falconhurst Park!
+According to the Little Free Library Map, that one is now located in Pittsburgh at Falconhurst Park!

 In this sixth installment of Maggie Sullivan mysteries, Maggie‘s friend Rachel Minsky is accused of killing a man that “had it coming.”
 Rachel is an independent Jewish woman of means who runs her own construction company in Dayton, Ohio with a private nature.
 Why has Rachel’s loyal but dangerous right-hand man also disappeared?
 Why has Rachel kept so many secrets?
 Can she survive when they unravel around her?
 Once again, private investigator Maggie Sullivan finds herself surrounded by questions and too few answers.